 You may or may not have heard the term, Content is King, Distribution is Queen.
 One might think that content is more important than distribution due to the king and queen analogy.
 But neither is more important than the other.
+This term just simply means that the better your content is, the more people will visit your website.
+In order to receive more readers/viewers/customers you must promote something that they want or need.

 For this blog post we are going to concentrate on the attorney profession.
 Here is my question: You have a big case, are your chances of winning just as good if you have a great argument but can’t deliver that argument to the jury or judge?
 When practicing inbound marketing for attorneys the same process must happen.
 Your argument is nothing without your delivery.